odoo/documentation/content/applications/sales/crm/optimize/partner_autocomplete.rst

 Enrich your contacts base with Partner Autocomplete
 ===================================================

-Parter Autocomplete helps you to enrich your contacts database with corporate data.
+Partner Autocomplete helps you to enrich your contacts database with corporate data.
 Select one of the companies suggested in the dropdown, and quickly get all the information you need.

 Configuration